digitalsamba/sinch-conference-middleware/README.md

 # Sinch Conference Middleware

 This project provides a middleware service to manage [Sinch](https://www.sinch.com) voice conferences and integrate them with [Digital Samba](https://www.digitalsamba.com) rooms.
-It offers a RESTful API for conference and user management, handles Sinch callbacks (ICE, ACE, DICE), notifies Digital Samba when a phone user has joined or left a Digital Samba room, handles phone_user_muted and phone_user_unmuted events from DigitalSamba and provides a simple web UI for interaction and demoing the incorporated functionality.
+It offers a RESTful API for conference and user management, handles Sinch callbacks (ICE, PIE, DICE), notifies Digital Samba when a phone user has joined or left a Digital Samba room, handles phone_user_muted and phone_user_unmuted events from DigitalSamba and provides a simple web UI for interaction and demoing the incorporated functionality.

 References :  [Sinch Voice API](https://developers.sinch.com/docs/voice) || [Digital Samba API](https://developer.digitalsamba.com/rest-api/)